Gregor Rabinovitch

-Gregor Rabinovitch (2 April 1889–12 November 1953) was a Ukrainian-born film producer who worked for many years in the German film industry.
+Gregor Rabinovitch (2 April 1889 – 12 November 1953) was a Ukrainian-born film producer who worked for many years in the German film industry.
 He emigrated to France from the Soviet Union in the early 1920s.
 After working for a time in Germany, he left following the Nazi takeover of power in 1933, and spent a number of years in France and the United States.
 He later returned and died in Munich in 1953.

 In 1932 he set up the production company Cine-Allianz with Arnold Pressburger.
 The company enjoyed commercial success, but was subsequently expropriated from them by the Nazi government of Germany as part of the anti-Jewish policy.

+Under pressure from the Reich Film Chamber, Cine-Allianz Tonfilm GmbH was converted into a liquidation company in 1935.
+Expropriation followed on July 24, 1937.
+Rabinowitsch left Germany and worked mainly in Paris, where his old company Ciné-Alliance had already resumed work in 1934.
+In 1938/39, the two best films of this film company were made: Le quai des brumes (directed by Marcel Carné, with Jean Gabin, Michel Simon and Michèle Morgan) and Sans lendemain (Max Ophüls, with Edwige Feuillère and Georges Rigaud).
+Although Rabinowitsch was able to produce Robert Z. Leonard's romantic film Maytime for MGM in 1937, his efforts to establish a lasting partnership with American production companies, especially United Artists, were unsuccessful.

+A legal dispute initiated by Gregor Rabinowitsch in 1950 in the Federal Republic of Germany over Cine-Allianz Tonfilm GmbH, which had been lost through expropriation, led to the retransfer of ownership and exploitation rights.
+As financial compensation, he received 500,000 Reichsmark from the assets of Felix Pfitzner, the managing director of the 'aryanized' Cine-Allianz.
+Two years later, he founded a production company with the same name in Munich, which was only able to produce a single film before Rabinowitsch's death (Die geschiedene Frau, directed by Georg Jacoby, with Marika Rökk and Johannes Heesters, 1953).
+In 1979, the claim of the heirs (Helene Rabinowitsch, Fred Pressburger and Nelly Mandel) for higher compensation was dismissed because both owners of the Cine-Allianz had agreed to the settlement of November 23, 1950 and it was therefore legally binding.